 There are two main ways to remove epoxy flooring: with a stripping solution or a sander.

 The stripping method uses chemicals to break down the bond to the concrete below and remove the product.
 The type of stripping chemicals you need will depend on the type of epoxy flooring you have installed.
 For instance, solvent-based flooring will need a completely different chemical than water-based epoxy.
 Either way, you must let the solution sit for the recommended time and scrape away the old layer of epoxy.
 You can then rinse and dry the floor and apply a new layer.

 Using a sander is another option to remove old epoxy.
 A light floor sander, grinder, or shot blaster should do the trick.
 Use your preferred tool to slowly strip away the epoxy coating.
-Once you get to the concrete slab, you then need to remove the dust, rinse, dry the floor.
+Once you get to the concrete slab, you then need to remove the dust, rinse, and dry the floor.
 After that, it should be ready for a new coat.

 Installing epoxy can be an arduous process.
 There are DIY kits that you can purchase but they tend to result in a lower-quality end result.
 If you have the skills to install an epoxy floor confidently, you can buy high-quality epoxy and do it yourself.
 But if not, it might be best to call in the professionals.